The name of this organization shall be the University Managers Association of The University of North Carolina at Chapel Hill.

-Section 2: Nominating Committee – No less than 90 days before the Annual Meeting, the President shall appoint a Nominating Committee chair from among the Board.
-This committee shall present to the Board a slate of nominees for the election of Directors.
-The Nominating Committee shall be responsible for the conduct of the election of Directors.
+Section 2: Nominating Committee – No less than 90 days before the Annual Meeting, the President may appoint a Nominating Committee chair from among the Board.
+This committee may present to the Board a slate of nominees for the election of Directors.
+The Nominating Committee may be responsible for the conduct of the election of Directors.

-Section 3: Audit Committee – At the beginning of the new membership year, the President shall appoint an Audit Committee of at least two active members who are not Directors.
-This committee shall audit the financial records of the Association and shall present a report to the Board of Directors with the results announced to the general membership at the next meeting of the Association.
+Section 3: Audit Committee – At the beginning of the new fiscal year, the Board shall appoint an Audit Committee of at least two active members who are not Directors.
+This committee shall audit the financial records of the Association and shall present a report to the Board of Directors with the results announced to the general membership at the Annual Meeting of the Association.

 Section 5: Other Committees – Other committees may be appointed at the discretion of the Board of Directors.
 The chairs of such committees shall generally be appointed from the membership of the Board.

 Section 1: Fiscal Year – The fiscal year of the Association shall begin July 1 and shall end June 30 of the following calendar year.

 Section 2: Membership Year – The membership year shall be the fiscal year, as defined in Article VIII, Section 1.

 Section 3: Change in Annual Dues – Any change in the amount of annual dues shall be proposed by the Board of Directors and announced to the membership in the notice of the Annual Meeting.
 The proposed change shall be implemented only upon ratification by majority vote of the active members present at the Annual Meeting and shall become effective beginning the next membership year.